ceteri/exelixi/README.md

 Repeat the sequence of commands listed above.
 You can test the installation simply by attempting to import the <code>mesos</code> package into Python:

-    $ python
+    python -c 'import mesos'
-    >>> import mesos
-    >>>

-If there is no exception thrown, then your installation should be complete and ready to roll!
+If there is no <code>ImportError</code> exception thrown, then your installation should be complete.
+Great, ready to roll!

 Connect into the directory for the <b>Exelixi</b> distribution and launch the Framework, which in turn launches the Executors remotely: